querkmachine/FSFrontEndDocs/troubleshooting/asp-will-trip-you-up.md

 ## Adding some HTML attributes to some HTML helpers is significantly more weird

-Are you using a cool, hip, modern library like [Vue.js](http://vuejs.org) which adds logic via namespaced HTML attributes?
+Are you using a cool, hip, modern library like [Vue](http://vuejs.org) which adds logic via namespaced HTML attributes?
 Nice!
 Shame that colons can't be used inside C# objects, though.

-Instead you're going to have to be a lot more verbose.
+Instead you're going to have to be a lot more verbose, and use a format incompatible with the one above.

 {% highlight c# %}
 @Html.TextBoxFor(x => x.Postcode, new Dictionary<string, object> { { "class", "a-input" }, { "data-autocomplete", "postal-code" }, { "v-on:change", "postcodeChanged()" }, { ":value", "postcode" } })